-August 5th saw us pass the annual ‘Welsh fifteen moment’, when more than 15 butterflies simultaneously appear around our multiple Buddleja davidii bushes (B. davidii is named after the Basque missionary and explorer in China, Father Armand David).
-As happened last year, and before Bertha’s tail swept in cooler and windier weather with frequent showers, there were closer to a hundred butterflies in attendance at this annual nectar fest.
-OK, they were mainly the common Peacock (Inachis io), Small Tortoiseshell (Aglais urticae) and Red Admiral (Vanessa atalanta), but still a delight.
-(So far though no Painted Ladies – Cynthia cardui.
-Where are you Cynthia when needed to justify a fun Post listing?).
+August 5th saw us pass the annual ‘Welsh fifteen moment’, when more than 15 butterflies simultaneously appear around our multiple Buddleja davidii bushes.
+B. davidii is named after the Basque missionary and explorer in China, Father Armand David.
+As happened last year, and before Storm Bertha’s tail swept in cooler and windier weather with frequent showers, there were closer to a hundred butterflies in attendance at this annual nectar fest.
+OK, they were mainly the common Peacock, Inachis io, Small Tortoiseshell, Aglais urticae, and Red Admiral, Vanessa atalanta, but it was still a delightful scene.
+So far though no Painted Ladies, Cynthia cardui.

-This was doubly pleasing since there has been a recent thread of communications on the Wildlife Garden Forum, which I’m party to, about the suitability of planting Buddleja davidii in gardens owing to its propensity for being a ruderal invasive species.
+This was doubly pleasing, since there has been a recent thread of communications on the wildlife garden forum, which I’m party to, about the questionable suitability of planting Buddleja davidii in gardens, owing to its propensity for being a ruderal invasive species.

-Well apparently plants are nothing like as predictable, and it’s even estimated that between 30 to 80% of plant species have more than these 2 sets of chromosomes.
+Apparently, plants are nothing like as predictable, and it’s even estimated that between 30 to 80% of plant species have more than these 2 sets of chromosomes.
 Many of today’s current vital food plants have multiple sets of chromosomes, for example many wheat cultivars are hexaploid, with 6 sets.
-Often such polyploids are bigger or more vigorous than simpler forms of the parent species, though the switch to polyploidy usually precludes them ever being capable of back crossing with the parent successfully.
+Often such polyploids are bigger, or more vigorous, than simpler forms of the parent species, though the switch to polyploidy usually precludes them ever being capable of back crossing with the parent successfully.
 This tendency leads to increasing species diversity, and eventually new species.
 There are indeed even some cases of polyploidy in animals.
 Click here for a much better discussion of polyploidy if interested.

 Or is it?